tdar31/Twitch-Moderator-Bot/README.md

    * !emoteonly / !emoteonlyoff

-        * The following turnrs emote only on and off.
+        * The following turns emote only on and off.
 It prevents viewers from chatting with anything other than Twitch emotes.
 This bot, channel mods and the broadcaster are immune to it.

 1. **Slow Mode**